paulinar/chirper/README.md

  * [x] User can view more tweets as they scroll with infinite pagination
  * [x] User can compose a new tweet by clicking a “Compose” icon in the Action Bar on the top right
  * [x] User can then enter a new tweet and post this to Twitter
- * [] User is taken back to home timeline with new tweet visible in timeline
+ * [x] User is taken back to home timeline with new tweet visible in timeline
  * [x] *Optional:* Links in tweets are clickable and will launch the web browser (see autolink)
  * [x] *Optional:* User can see a counter with total number of characters left for tweet
  * [x] *Optional:* User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
- * [] *Optional:* User can open the twitter app offline and see last loaded tweets
- * [] *Optional:* Tweets are persisted into sqlite and can be displayed from the local DB
- * [] *Optional:* User can tap a tweet to display a "detailed" view of that tweet
- * [] *Optional:* User can select "reply" from detail view to respond to a tweet
  * [x] *Optional:* Improve the user interface and theme the app to feel "twitter branded"
- * [] *Optional:* User can see embedded image media within the tweet detail view

 Also implemented ViewHolder pattern for fast lookups.